hytechclub/web-101/Week01/README.md

 For the first week of the club, focus mainly on developing classroom culture/icebreakers/preliminary stuff.

 ## Ice Breakers

+### Virtual Icebreaker
+Complete a virtual activity to allow the students to get to know each other, and encourage them to share their screen/mic/video.
+One possibility is to have each student go to [Sketchpad](https://sketch.io/sketchpad/) and have them draw something.
+Then, go around the room and have each student introduce their drawing by sharing their screen.

 ### Candy Introductions
 Each student takes two pieces of candy (there should be a variety), but they are NOT allowed to eat it yet.
 Once every student has their candy, reveal that each type of candy corresponds to a question they will have to answer!
 These questions can be: